yashmahalwal/nirikshak/docs/TestFlow.md

 2. That is available as an array of array of strings.
 Inner array of strings are the nodes on a walk.
 Outer array is the collection of those walks.
 3. We iterate over each walk.
 From every walk, we visit a node one by one.
 When we visit a node, we perform the appropriate testing actions.

+**Note: Your config affects the number of tests generated.
+Test cases grow exponentially with number of steps and linearly with iterations.**

 ### Before every walk

 The first thing we do is create a server instance with supertest.
 It takes a randomly available port and starts the server on it.
 We also perform the setup over here.
 We also pick an instance that we will use throughout the walk.